lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 To install the library run the following command in the command line:
 {% call sidebyside() %}
-> python -m pip install pytest
+> python3 -m pip install pytest
 ---
-$ python -m pip install pytest
+$ python3 -m pip install pytest
 {% endcall %}

 > [note] What is pip and why do we use it?